 Women’s Best contribution

-We are donating 10% of our profits on all orders placed during the first week of October 2020 to the Breast Cancer Research Foundation.
+This year, Women’s Best is launching a Limited Edition Breast Cancer Awareness T-Shirt.
+The t-shirt is 100% soft cotton, acid-washed pink, and made to support a cause close to our hearts.
+All profits from the t-shirt will be donated to the Breast Cancer Research Foundation.
 The mission of the foundation is to prevent and cure breast cancer by advancing the world’s most promising research.

 We want to encourage our Women’s Best community to help raise awareness and show their support in contributing a donation by shopping the t-shirt.
 Buy one for yourself, your girlfriends, sisters, mothers, wives, and share photos in your tee on your social media to spread the word.

 Let’s shop pink & support breast cancer research–to come closer to a world without breast cancer.